• cs702 a year ago

 The allegation that its simply fraud is ridiculous.
 If someone in the village dies, the whole village would know before sunset, and pretty much nobody dies at home anyway.
 And what about inheritance?
 Or paying rent?
 No, that's completely ridiculous.
 Not to mention that pretty much everyone is highly religious around those parts and not giving your relatives a proper Catholic burial is one of the worst things you could do.
 Not even a staunch atheist would stoop that low.

-• fn-mote an hour ago
+• fn-mote a year ago

 > The allegation that [it is] fraud is ridiculous.